jorisvink/sanctum/README.md

 ```

 When the processes start they will remove any of the queues they do not
 need for operating.

-Because of this, it is impossible for a packet that
+As an example of why this is important, it is impossible for a packet
-arrives on the plaintext interface to be moved to the ciphertext
+that arrives on the plaintext interface to be moved to the ciphertext
 interface without passing the encryption process.

 ## Key Exchange